Sanshin: Tuning

-Traditionally, players wear a plectrum, made of a material such as the water buffalo horn, on the index finger.
+Traditionally, players wear a plectrum (bachi), made of a material such as the water buffalo horn, on the index finger.
 Today, some use a guitar pick or the nail of the index finger.
 In Amami, long, narrow bamboo plectra are also used, which allow a higher-pitched tone than that of the Okinawa sanshin.

 A bamboo bridge raises the strings off the skin, which are white, except in Amami, where they are yellower and thinner.
 The traditional names for the strings are (from thick to thin) uujiru (男絃, "male string"), nakajiru (中絃, "middle string"), and miijiru (女絃, "female string").
 The sanshin has five tunings called chindami (ちんだみ):